Radical Middle Newsletter

 -- “test cases” brought by the Executive Director and student interns to prod institutions to move in the directions suggested by Radical Middle newsletter.

-In 1998, the Center's first Political Book Award was handed out.
-In 2002, the Center's first Congressional Voting Index was published (and was soon incorporated into Project Vote Smart's definitive website).
-In 2004, the Center's first book was published (by Westview Press / Perseus Books Group).
+In 2004, the Center's first book was published (by Westview Press and Basic Books).
 The Center -- not Mark Satin -- holds copyright to the book.

 Along with most of the members of the Radical Middle Newsletter Board of Advisors, the Center's Board of Advisors includes visionary law professors Saul Mendlovitz (Rutgers School of Law, Newark NJ), Lewis Solomon (George Washington University School of Law, Washington DC), and David Yamada (Suffolk University Law School, Boston MA).

-THE RADICAL MIDDLE CONCEPT:
+ABOUT THE RADICAL MIDDLE CONCEPT

 WHY "Radical Middle"?